Debt Consolidation Could Lower Your Payments by up to 50% or More.

-Money Fit by DRS offers debt consolidation without a loan, meaning that we work with your unsecured debt, contact your creditors to achieve the best interest rates and reduced payment amounts available, then consolidate all of your debt into one lower monthly payment.
-Let’s look at the types of debt consolidation in a bit more detail:
+Money Fit offers debt consolidation without a loan, meaning that we work with your unsecured debt, contact your creditors to achieve the best interest rates and reduced payment amounts available, then consolidate all of your debt into one lower monthly payment.

 Types of Debt Consolidation

-Instead of relying on a loan, that can carry various potential financial risks that we’ll describe later, this form of debt consolidation combines your unsecured debt into one monthly payment.
+Instead of relying on a loan, that can carry various potential financial risks that we will describe later, this form of debt consolidation combines your unsecured debt into one monthly payment.
 Consumer Credit Counseling agencies have offered this nonprofit service for decades.